JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 “No I didn’t,” I explained.
 “There is this other game called *Megalegs* that’s like *Centipede* I practiced with.”
 And with that he nodded and walked over to talk to some of his friends about what I just said.

-I finished playing my practice game and scored a pretty solid score.
-The guy running the thing came over and said, “Wow!
-You’re sure to win now!”
-Just as my dad came by.
+I finished playing my practice game and—to my own suprised—scored a pretty solid high score.
+The guy from Atari who was running the contest came over and said, “Wow!
+You’re sure to win now!” just as my dad came by and asked, “You did good?”

-“You did good?” my dad asked and I pointed to the screen and showed him.
+ my dad asked and I pointed to the screen and showed him.
 “Wow!
 That’s pretty good,” he said as if he actually knew what a high score in *Centipede* might be but still being supportive.

 Those kids who I was up against came up to the computer and started to fiddle around with it.